 A pretty good Hitchcockian thriller that has some pretty tense scenes and some pretty good set pieces.
 And Keach is pretty damn good as a rambling, barely sane driver trying to alleviate the boredom of driving cross country. ” - johnnymoronic

-A plane crashes just after takeoff and the only survivor, the pilot walks out of the wreckage.
-He doesn't remember the explosion or the crash, but 300 passengers & crew are dead.
+A plane crashes just after takeoff and the only survivor, the pilot, walks out of the wreckage.
+He doesn't remember the crash, but 300 passengers and crew are dead.
 As the investigation goes on people are wanting answers.
 (87 mins.)